gia-guar/JARVIS-ChatGPT/README.md

 # TUTORIAL
 ## Github overview
-The **main** script you should open: if you want to use the latest version, open `openai_api_chatbot.py`.
-If you rely on the wrapper open `openai_wrapper_chatbot.py`. `da_vinci_demo.py` is a simple script that sends single prompts to chatgpt (no chat possible), you should verify the wrapper works properly with `chatgpt_wrapper.py` if you want to use the wrapper.The remaining scripts are supplementary to the voice generation.
+**MAIN** script you should open: if you want to use the latest version of the OpenAI API, `openai_api_chatbot.py`.
+If you rely on the wrapper open `openai_wrapper_chatbot.py`. `da_vinci_demo.py` is a simple script that sends single prompts to chatgpt (no chat possible); you should verify the wrapper works properly with `chatgpt_wrapper.py` if you want to use the wrapper.
+The remaining scripts are supplementary to the voice generation.

 ## Step 1: installation, accounts, APIs...
 - verify your graphic engine and CUDA version are compatible with pytorch by running `torch.cuda.is_available()` and `torch.cuda.get_device_name(0)`;
-- get the OPENAI API from their officila website. this will power Whisper and ChatGPT. you can authorize yorself by copying-pasting the API key inside `openai.api_key = 'your-key'`
+- get the OpenAI API from their officila website. this will power Whisper and ChatGPT.
-- edit these code lines on the **main** script with your key;
+- Authorize yorself by copying-pasting the API key inside `openai.api_key = 'your key'` (edit these code lines on the **MAIN** script with your key);
-- get a IBM account up and running by following the youtube video (it require a credit card but the service is free...
-It's IBM, you can trus them);
+- get a IBM account up and running by following the youtube video (it require a credit card but there is a service that allows limited usage free of charge);
-- copy-paste the url and the api key when authorizing and setting up the cloud service inside the __main__();
+- copy-paste the url and the api key when authorizing and setting up the cloud service inside the __main__() function of the principal script;
 - [warn] if you get errors try to run demos ( *_demo.py) to see if the probelm is with openai/wrapper.
-In case: check `pip openai --version`, if the problem is with the wrapper, good luck, check if you followe the isntructions at the author's github and try to run `chatgpt install` with an open chrome tab;
+In case: check `pip openai --version`, if the problem is with the wrapper, check if you followed the instructions at the author's github and try to run `chatgpt install` with an open chrome tab; this got me some troubles at first as well.

 ## Step 2: Language suppport
 - To speak with chatgpt in any language you should check if your language is supported by the speech generator at __https://cloud.ibm.com/docs/text-to-speech?topic=text-to-speech-voices__;
-- add or change the `voice` variable inside the `say()` function (e.g. for japanese add an entry *'ja':'ja-JP_EmiV3Voice'* for italian add *'it':'it-IT_FrancescaV3Voice'*);
+- add or change the `voice` variable inside the `say()` function (e.g. for japanese add an entry *'ja':'ja-JP_EmiV3Voice'* for italian  *'it':'it-IT_FrancescaV3Voice'* is already added since i am italian);
 ![lang](https://user-images.githubusercontent.com/49094051/224839783-85ee6733-53d3-4d11-845c-5eb10c10c3f3.PNG)
 - remember: The loaded Whisper is the medium one.
-If it performs badly, upgrade to the large one in the _ _main_ _() at `whisper_model = whisper.load_model("large")`;
+If it performs badly in your language, upgrade to the large one in the _ _main_ _() at `whisper_model = whisper.load_model("large")`;

-## Step 3: Running (on `openai_api_chatbot.py`):
+## Step 3: Running (`openai_api_chatbot.py`):
 when running, you'll see much information being displayed.
 - When *Star recording* is prompted, ask a quetion with a microphone close by;
 - when you're done press CTRL+C (once);